spesenti/SWIM-Wasserstein-py/README.md

 For an introductory example of the simulation approach, see `W_Stress_example.ipynb` where a spatial dataset for modelling insurance portfolio loss is examined.

 ### Further Reading
-For further reading, see https://privpapers.ssrn.com/sol3/papers.cfm?abstract_id=3878879.
+This code is based on the paper: https://privpapers.ssrn.com/sol3/papers.cfm?abstract_id=3878879.